-As new stamps are added or removed from the global cluster, the deployment pipeline needs to be updated to reflect.
+As new stamps are added or removed from the global cluster, the deployment pipeline needs to be updated to stay consistent.
 In the reference implementation, each region is deployed as an individual step within a GitHub Action workflow (example).
 This configuration is simple in that each cluster instance is clearly defined within the deployment pipeline.
-This configuration does, however, carry some administrative overhead in adding and removing clusters from the deployment.
+This configuration does include some administrative overhead in adding and removing clusters from the deployment.

 Another option would be to utilize logic to create clusters based on a list of desired locations or other indicating data points.
 For instance, the deployment pipeline could contain a list of desired regions; a step within the pipeline could then loop through this list, deploying a cluster into each region found in the list.
 The disadvantage to this configuration is the complexity in deployment generalization and that each cluster stamp isn't explicitly detailed in the deployment pipeline.
 The positive benefit is that adding or removing cluster stamps from the pipeline becomes a simple update to the list of desired regions.

-Also, removing a cluster stamp from the deployment pipeline doesn't necessarily ensure that it will also be decommissioned.
-Depending on your deployment technology and configuration, you may need an extra step to ensure that the AKS instances have appropriately been decommissioned.
+Also, removing a cluster stamp from the deployment pipeline doesn't necessarily ensure that it's also decommissioned.
+Depending on your deployment solution and configuration, you might need an extra step to ensure that the AKS instances have appropriately been decommissioned.